 All disinterment work shall be accomplished in a manner reflecting proper respect for the deceased and the next of kin.
-During inclement weather disinterment shall be accomplished under a tent or other suitable enclosure.
+During inclement weather, disinterment shall be accomplished under a tent or other suitable enclosure.

 Mechanical equipment may be used to begin excavation in a disinterment cemetery, but the contractor shall dig by hand to remove all remains.
 Excavations shall be to the dimensions necessary to properly remove all remains (minimum 6 feet deep by 3 feet wide by 4 feet long).

 The remains removed for reinterment shall include all of the body, clothing, jewelry, personal effects, casket or coffin, soil discolored from decomposition, and any other material placed in the grave at the time of the original burial.
-The district right-of-way supervisor shall have the final authority to determine what constitutes the remains.
+The Relocation Branch Manager or designee shall have the final authority to determine what constitutes the remains.

-If no remains are found, the district right-of-way supervisor shall determine whether any additional excavation is necessary.
+If no remains are found, the Relocation Branch Manager or designee shall determine whether any additional excavation is necessary.

 Some graves may contain a burial vault made of steel, concrete, fiberglass, or a similar type of material.
 The contractor shall make every effort to remove material from the grave intact and without damage.
-The contractor shall replace any vault damaged during removal by the contractor.
-If a vault is not damaged but the family wants to replace it, replacement shall be at the family's expense.